 The Acoustics Research Unit (ARU) specialises in research, supervision of postgraduate research study (PhD and MPhil), training, knowledge exchange and consultancy.
-The research focuses on airborne sound and structure-borne sound in the fields of engineering acoustics, building acoustics, room acoustics, audio acoustics, psychoacoustics, human vibration (including vibrotactile stimuli), environmental noise and industrial acoustics (sonic cleaning).
+The research focuses on airborne sound and structure-borne sound in the fields of engineering acoustics, building acoustics, room acoustics, audio acoustics, psychoacoustics, speech intelligibility, privacy and security, human vibration (including vibrotactile stimuli), environmental noise and industrial acoustics (sonic cleaning).
 Particular emphasis is placed on the development of prediction models with validation using laboratory experiments, development of new measurement procedures, and experimental studies on subjective evaluation.

 Physically, the ARU offices and laboratories are situated in the Department of Engineering (Harrison Hughes building) at the University of Liverpool.
 These laboratories include an anechoic chamber, a semi-anechoic chamber, two reverberant chambers and an audiometric booth with state-of-the-art instrumentation for sound and vibration measurement.